Gumichan01/gakusci/README.md

 - Research papers/articles (WIP)

 Gakusci only interacts with services that expose a public API and do not require authentication.
-This API can REST(-like/-ful) or based on ATOM/RSS syndication.
+Their API can be REST(-like/-ful) or based on ATOM/RSS syndication.

 ## Build & run ##